Call Van Severen Law Office at (414) 270-0202 to begin discussing what an OWI charge is and how you can beat it.

 One of the most common crimes charged in Wisconsin is OWI, or operating a vehicle while under the influence of an intoxicant.
 OWI charges carry stiff penalties in Wisconsin and judges are required to give minimum jail sentences depending on the defendant’s number of prior convictions.
 Hiring a Milwaukee defense attorney who understands OWI defense can be important.
-At Meyer Van Severen, S.C. we focus entirely on drunk driving and criminal defense cases.
+At Van Severen Law Office we focus entirely on drunk driving and criminal defense cases.

 -A first offense OWI penalty is generally a fine.

--A second offense OWI penalty ranges from 5 days to 6 months.
+-A second offense OWI penalty ranges from 5 days to 6 months jail.

--A third offense OWI penalty ranges from 45 days to 1 year.
+-A third offense OWI penalty ranges from 45 days to 1 year jail.

--A fourth offense OWI (one or more OWIs within last 5 years) is a Class H Felony, carrying with it a penalty of 6 months to 6 years.
+-A fourth offense OWI is a Class H Felony, carrying with it a penalty of 60 days jail to 6 years prison.

--A fifth or sixth offense OWI is a Class H Felony, carrying with it a penalty of 6 months to 6 years.
+-A fifth or sixth offense OWI is a Class G Felony, carrying with it a penalty of 1 year to 10 years prison.

--A seventh, eighth, or ninth OWI is a Class G Felony, carrying with it a penalty of between 3 years and 10 years.
+-A seventh, eighth, or ninth OWI is a Class F Felony, carrying with it a penalty of between 3 years and 12.5 years prison.

--Finally, a tenth or subsequent OWI is a Class F Felony, carrying with it a penalty of between 4 and 12.5 years.
+-Finally, a tenth or subsequent OWI is a Class E Felony, carrying with it a penalty of between 4 and 15 years prison.

 Section 346.63 of the Wisconsin Statutes explains operating/driving while intoxicated.
 That statute explains that a person may not drive or operate a motor vehicle while: